sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 }
 ```

-Netty uses `ConstantPool` to define `ChannelOption`s so that non-core transports define transport-specific options in a type-safe way.
+Netty uses `ConstantPool` to define `ChannelOption`s so that non-core transports can define transport-specific options in a type-safe way.

 ### Attribute map

-Sometimes you have to implement the ability to attach an arbitrary property to an object, but you want to make sure accessing such a property is fast enough and as type-safe as possible.
-Use `io.netty.util.AttributeMap` interface:
+Use `io.netty.util.AttributeMap` interface for a fast, type-safe collection of key-value pairs:

 ```java
 public class Foo extends DefaultAttributeMap {